 The Fruit of Self-control

 All of these things take self-control.
-And we know that it doesn’t come naturally to us.
-It is only by allowing that Holy Spirit to connect our branch to the vine that is Jesus Christ.
+And we know that it doesn't come naturally to us.
+It is only by allowing the work of the Holy Spirit to connect our branch to the vine that is Jesus Christ.

-How Do We Develop the Fruit of the Spirit
+How To Develop the Fruit of the Spirit

 If we live in the Spirit, let us also walk in the Spirit.
 Galatians 5:25